What can I do to help my kids through divorce?

 First, Purchase the My Journey My Journal for each kid in divorce you have!

-Family psychologists and counselors tell us that the #1 thing kids need while going through divorce is a way for them to be able to express themselves.
+Family psychologists and counselors tell us that the number one thing kids need while going through divorce is a way for them to be able to express themselves.
 Part of that expression is a parent or trusted adult to be there for them to talk to and offer support.
 The other part of that expression is an avenue for the k.i.d. to write and/or draw their feelings, fears and questions.